terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/data_solution_extension.html.markdown

 multiple Solution Add-Ons within a Cloud Director Solution Landing Zone.

-The Solution Add-Ons come packed as `.iso` files and Terraform Provider for VCLOUD v3.13+ is capable of leveraging them to configure Solution Add-Ons within VCD.
+The Solution Add-Ons come packed as `.iso` files and Terraform Provider for VCLOUD v3.13+ is capable of leveraging them to configure Solution Add-Ons within VCLOUD.

 *Note:* For a more hands-on experience, one can check [DSE deployment examples](https://github.com/terraform-viettelidc/terraform-provider-vcloud/tree/main/examples/data-solution-extension/).

 ## Data Solution Extension (DSE)

-Data Solution Extension is one of the Solution Add-Ons available for VCD.
+Data Solution Extension is one of the Solution Add-Ons available for VCLOUD.
 It provides capability to extend VCLOUD and deliver a portfolio of on-demand caching, messaging and database software.

 Terraform provider VCLOUD v3.13 added initial support for configuring DSE and publishing it to tenants.